KingVentrix007/KickStart/README.md

-## 🚀 What is Kick Start?
+## 🚀 What is Kick Start++?

-**Kick Start** is a lightweight tool that automates boilerplate creation, structure setup, and build script generation for new coding projects — so you can focus on writing code, not configuration.
+**Kick Start++** is a lightweight tool that automates boilerplate creation, structure setup, and build script generation for new coding projects — so you can focus on writing code, not configuration.

-Whether you're starting in **C, C++, Java, Python, or Rust**, Kick Start gives you a clean, ready-to-run foundation in seconds.
+Whether you're starting in **C, C++, Java, Python, or Rust**, Kick Start++ gives you a clean, ready-to-run foundation in seconds.

 ---